52North/pubopen/opensource/mindset.md

 To a large extend, open source developers are no different from any other software developer.
 A **must read** for understanding the "software world", not only open source, and the people living and working in it, is the Story ["What is Code?" by Paul Ford for Bloomberg Businessweek](http://www.bloomberg.com/graphics/2015-paul-ford-what-is-code/).
 From the introduction message by [Josh Tyrangiel](https://en.wikipedia.org/wiki/Josh_Tyrangiel):

-*<i class="octicon octicon-quote"></i> Software has been around since the 1940s.
-Which means that people have been faking their way through meetings about software, and the code that builds it, for generations. [...] a single story devoted to ­demystifying code and the culture of the people who make it.*
+> *<i class="octicon octicon-quote"></i> Software has been around since the 1940s.
+Which means that people have been faking their way through meetings about software, and the code that builds it, for generations. [...] a single story devoted to demystifying code and the culture of the people who make it.*

 ## Open Souce (Hardware)